 Faith: the substance of things hoped for

-Reality is sometimes rocks our faith and twists our beliefs with doubt and confusion.
 Perhaps you, too, have had a dream suddenly become a nightmare?
 Has your hope ever turned to despair?
 Maybe your future was looking bright but then crisis hit, confusion came or tensions arose and now you’re not sure what is true anymore.

 I am a mother who has grieved the loss of a daughter and suffered the emotional turmoil of having a son ensnared in addiction.
 I know this dream-gone-bad feeling.